TranslationalML/pacsifier/docs/developer.rst

     For other operating systems, please refer to the DCMTK_ documentation.

-2. Install the Python environment with `PACSMAN` and its dependencies.
+2. Install the Python environment with `PACSIFIER` and its dependencies.

-2.1 It is recommended to use a virtual environment to install `PACSMAN` and its dependencies, which can be achieved using `venv`_ or `conda`_.
+2.1 It is recommended to use a virtual environment to install `PACSIFIER` and its dependencies, which can be achieved using `venv`_ or `conda`_.
 For convenience, a minimal `conda` environment is provided in the `environment` directory of the repository.
 It can be installed as follow:

     .. code-block:: bash

         conda create env -f environment/environment_minimal_202301.yml
-        conda activate pacsman_minimal
+        conda activate pacsifier_minimal

     If you prefer to use `venv`, you can create a virtual environment and activate it as follow::